Introduction

 Printing — customize how values are turned into Strings

-In order to change the way objects are being transformed to strings, you can use the ApprovalBuilder's printWith method and provide a Printer/Function<T, String> instance as an argument.
+In order to change the way objects are being transformed to strings, you can use the ApprovalBuilder’s `printedBy method with a Printer/Function<T, String>, or its printedAs method with a PrintFormat.

 Person person = createPerson("John Doe", LocalDate.of(1990, 1, 1));